Stabbing Planes: Conclusion

-Analogous to Theorem \ref{thm:SPcannotbeBalanced} (showing that $\SP$ proofs cannot be balanced) in this section we will show that real communication protocols cannot be balanced.
-This should be contrasted with other standard models of communication such as randomized and deterministic, which can be balanced.
-In particular, we exhibit a function which has a real communication protocol of small size, but for which every real protocol must have high cost.
-Towards this end, we first prove lower bounds on the real communication complexity of the famous set disjointness function.

-The set disjointness function $\DISJ_n$ is the canonical $\NP^{cc}$-complete problem.
-Each player is given an $n$-bit string, interpreted as indicator vectors for an underlying set of $n$ elements, and they are asked to determine whether their sets are disjoint.
-That is, the players aim to solve the function
+Unlike the randomized protocols, the real communication protocols that result from \autoref{lem:SPtoCC} preserve the topology of the $\SP$ proof.
+That is, the \emph{size} --- the number of nodes in the protocol tree --- of the resulting real communication protocol is equivalent, up to a $\poly(n)$ factor, to the size of the $\SP$ refutation.
+Therefore, while $\SP$ proofs cannot be balanced, one might hope that the resulting real communication protocols could be, and thus size lower bounds could still be obtained from depth bounds.
+This is not without precedent; both deterministic and randomized communication complexity \emph{can} be balanced.
+Furthermore, although it known that $\tCP$ cannot be balanced, Impagliazzo et al. \cite{ImpagliazzoPU94} show that $\tCP$ refutations of size $s$ can be balanced into $O(\log s)$-round randomized communication protocols for the false clause search problem.

+Surprisingly, we show that real communication protocols \emph{cannot} be balanced.
+To do so, we establish the first lower bound on the real communication of the \emph{set disjointness} function, perhaps the most well-studied function in communication complexity, which we define next.
+Let $\OR_n : \{0,1\}^n \rightarrow \{0,1\}$ be the $n$-bit $\lor$-function and $\AND_2 : \{0,1\}^n \rightarrow \{0,1\}$.
+Then the set disjointness function, $\DISJ_n:= \OR_n \circ \AND_2^n$, is obtained by replacing each of the $n$ input variables of $\OR_n$ by a copy of $\AND_2$ on new variables.
+As before, this function induces a \emph{standard partition} where Alice is given one of the two input bits of each $\AND_2$ function, and Bob is given the other.

+\begin{thm} There is a partition of the variables such that $\DISJ_n$ has a real communication protocol of size $O(n)$, but any real communication protocol requires $\Omega((n\log n)^{1/5})$ rounds of communication. \end{thm} This lower bound was subsequently improved to $\Omega(n/\log^2 n)$ by Chattopadhyay, Lovett, and Vinyals \cite{ChattopadhyayLV19}.

-To our knowledge, the only known technique for obtaining lower bounds on the real communication of any problem are via lifting theorems, reducing the task of proving lower bounds on lifted functions to the decision tree complexity of the un-lifted function.
-Although $\DISJ_n$ can be seen as a lifted function (the $\OR_n$ function lifted by the two-bit $\AND$ gadget), these real communication lifting theorems work only for super-constant sized gadgets, and therefore cannot be applied directly to $\DISJ_n$.
-We circumvent this difficulty by exploiting the fact that $\DISJ_n$ is $\NP^{cc}$-complete.
-To do so, we find a lifted function in $\NP^{cc}$ to which our simulation theorems can be applied.
-Consider the $n$-bit $\OR_n$ function composed with the index gadget,
+The main technique for obtaining lower bounds on the real communication complexity of a function is by a \emph{lifting theorem}, reducing the task of proving lower bounds on certain \emph{composed functions} to the decision tree complexity of the un-composed function.
+Although $\DISJ_n$ is a composed function, there is currently no lifting theorem for composition with the $AND_2$ function.
+We circumvent this by exploiting the fact that $\DISJ_n$ is \emph{complete} for the class $\NP^{cc}$ of functions with polylogarithmic \emph{nondeterministic communication} protocols.